gyulanemeth/bluefox.email/docs/integrations/zapier.md

 Click on triggers to see the available options.
 ![screenshot of bluefox email triggers in zapier](./zapier-triggers.webp)

-- **New Contact**: Triggered when a new contact is added to your BlueFox Email project.
+- **New Contact**: Triggered when a new contact is added to your project.
-- **Contact Updated**: Triggered when an existing contact is updated in your BlueFox Email project.
+- **Contact Updated**: Triggered when an existing contact is updated in your project.
-- **Contact Deleted**: Triggered when a contact is removed from your BlueFox Email project.
+- **Contact Deleted**: Triggered when a contact is removed from your project.

 Once you select a trigger, click "Continue" to set up and test the trigger.